Iwahori-Coulomb branches, stable envelopes, and quantum cohomology of cotangent bundles of flag varieties: Introduction

 \Cref{Theorem A} may be viewed as an algebro-geometric generalization of \cite[Theorem~1.1]{GMP}, where an Iwahori--Coulomb branch action for the case $\bN=\bV=\mathbf{0}$ (which forces $X$ to be compact) was constructed.

 A rich source of examples for \Cref{Theorem A} is provided by conical symplectic resolutions equipped with a Hamiltonian $G$-action.
-Such resolutions admit a proper morphism $f \colon X \to \bN$ to a $\GG$-representation satisfying the assumption of \Cref{Theorem A}.
+Throughout the remainder of this introduction we work in this setting.
+We take $F=\Cxd$ acting via the conical action.
+Such resolutions admit a proper morphism $f \colon X \to \bN$ to a $\GG$-representation.
 Let $\tau$ be a generic cocharacter of $T$ in the dominant Weyl chamber.
 Let $\bV \subseteq \bN$ be the negative weight space of $\tau$.
 Consider the \emph{stable envelope} \cite{MO}

 associated with the chambers containing $\pm\tau$.
-By the defining properties of stable envelopes, we obtain:
+By the defining properties of stable envelopes, we obtain the following corollary of \Cref{Theorem A}:

 \begin{maincor} The shift operators induce a graded algebra action $\bbS_X^{\Fl}$ of $H^{\TT\times\Cxh}_\bullet(\Fl_G)$ on $QH^\bullet_{\TT\times\Cxh}(X)_{\loc}$ such that for any $\Gamma \in \sAFl_{G,\bN,\bV}$ and $\gamma, \gamma' \in H^\bullet_{\TT}(X^{T})$, we have